Plantar fasciitis

 Often diabetics suffer from this condition.

-Heat the sole of your foot first thing in the morning (e.g. rub the sole of your foot or put the plug in the bath while showering).
-Rest your heel on a bag of ice wrapped in a damp cloth for 20-30 minutes at the end of the day.
-Or try rolling an ice cold water bottle or golf under the arch of the foot.
+Gently warm the sole of your foot first thing in the morning (e.g., rub the sole of your foot or put the plug in the bath while showering).
+At the end of the day rest your heel on a bag of ice wrapped in a damp cloth for 20-30 minutes, or try rolling an ice cold water bottle or golf under the arch of the foot.

 Avoid walking on hard surfaces for over extended periods.
 Try and take smaller steps.
 Always wear soft shoes.
 Try and avoid walking barefoot.